 Why to Start a Blog?
 Blogging is Better than Pussy (Jk)

 In this article we go through how to start a blog from the scratch: planning the topic of your blog and deploying it live on the Internet.

 We also go through some tips how to generate traffic and build audience, some basics of the Web Designing, if you have no experience on programming and you would like to learn some, must get Plugins on your WordPress Blog to secure and speed up your site.
-In the end of this article is my review of the real Game Changer book about blogging.

 You’ll learn how to effectively build a blog, monetize it and start generating passive income.